DIFoundation/StakeAndBake/README.md

 ### Reporting Security Issues

-If you discover a security vulnerability, please email us at [security@stakeandbake.com](mailto:security@stakeandbake.com) instead of opening a public issue.
+If you discover a security vulnerability, please email us at [StakeAndBake Admin Email](mailto:adeniranibrahim165@gmail.com) instead of opening a public issue.

 ## FAQ